Struct wayland_client::protocol::wl_surface::WlSurface

 Note that if the scale is larger than 1, then you have to attach a buffer that is larger (by a factor of scale in each dimension) than the desired surface size.

-If scale is not positive the invalid_scale protocol error is raised.
+If scale is not greater than 0 the invalid_scale protocol error is raised.

 source